maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ## Build configuration

-You may define Tailwind CSS paths in your Environment config.
+Tailwind CSS paths are configured with the `build.tailwind` key in your config:

 <code-sample title="config.js">